-This easy recipe for watermelon pico de gallo is the summer salsa for all your fun Mexican cravings.
+This easy watermelon pico de gallo recipe is the summer salsa for all your fun Mexican cravings.
 I love it on tacos or with just chips.
 However you wish to enjoy it, the colors, flavors, and ease of this recipe will make you want this part of your normal rotation.

 How to Make Watermelon Pico de Gallo